patrickvonplaten/notebooks/ADD_NEW_MODEL.md

 ### Upload the models to the modeling hub

-In this final part you should convert and upload all checkpoints to the model hub and add a model card for each uploaded model checkpoint.
-You should work along side [name of teacher] here to decide on a fitting name for each checkpoint and to get the required access rights to be able to upload the model under the author's organization of [name of model].
+In this final part, you should convert and upload all checkpoints to the model hub and add a model card for each uploaded model checkpoint.
+You should work alongside [name of teacher] here to decide on a fitting name for each checkpoint and to get the required access rights to be able to upload the model under the author's organization of [name of model].

 It is worth spending some time to create fitting model cards for each checkpoint.
 The model cards should highlight the specific characteristics of this particular checkpoint, *e.g.* On which dataset was the checkpoint pretrained/fine-tuned on?
 On what down-stream task should the model be used? and also include some code on how to correctly use the model.

 ### (Optional) Add notebook